cavo789/blog/blog/2024/01/06/docker-postgrest/index.md

 ### Close PostgREST

 Return to the console in which you've started PostgREST and press <kbd>CTRL</kbd>-<kbd>C</kbd> to stop PostgREST from running.

+If you've started PostgreSQL here above, you can stop and kill it using `docker container stop tutorial ; docker container rm tutorial`.

 ## Permissions required